When Attackers Meet AI: Learning-empowered Attacks in Cooperative Spectrum Sensing: LEB Attack Framework: Motivation and Design

 \subsection{Generic Adversarial Sensing Data Generation}

-As articulated in the beating step, we must find the best $\bm\delta_i$ with the minimum data manipulation to satisfy Eq. \eqref{Eq:Opt}.
+As discussed in the beating step, we must find the best $\bm\delta_i$ with the minimum data perturbation to satisfy Eq. \eqref{Eq:Opt}.
 When the best sub-model is chosen as the surrogate model $S_i = S_{l^*,i}$, $\bm\delta_i$ can be found via solving a method-specific optimization problem.
-For example, we can use the fast gradient sign methods (FGSM) \cite{goodfellow2014explaining} or the Jacobian-based saliency map approach (JBSM) \cite{papernot2016limitations} to find the best $\bm\delta_i$ if the selected sub-model is DNN.
-However, this complicates the solution to Eq. \eqref{Eq:Opt} in the beating step, makes it depend on a specific type of sub-models and also makes it less flexible and less generic as the surrogate model contains $L$ sub-models, which is extendable by design in the LEB framework.
+For example, we can use the fast gradient sign methods (FGSM) \cite{goodfellow2014explaining} or the Jacobian-based saliency map approach (JBSM) \cite{papernot2016limitations} to find the best $\bm\delta_i$ if the selected sub-model is a deep neural network.
+However, this complicates the solution to Eq. \eqref{Eq:Opt} in the beating step, makes it dependent on a specific type of sub-model, and makes it less flexible and generic as the surrogate model contains $L$ sub-models, which is extendable by design in the LEB attack framework.

 We aim to provide a generic adversarial sensing data generation algorithm to solve Eq. \eqref{Eq:Opt}.
-Our design intuition is as follows: (i) Unlike complicated data representation (e.g., image and voice data), signal strength data provides straightforward information: a larger value more likely indicates the fact that a channel is occupied and a less value indicates otherwise.
-Therefore, search is more likely toward one direction in Eq. \eqref{Eq:Opt}. (ii) Transferability in machine learning indicates that if we can easily find the adversarial example (i.e., the manipulated input data with the minimum change to make a classifier change its classification output) of one sub-model, we can transfer it to other sub-models.
-However, in LEB framework, different final surrogate models will be selected as timeslot goes on.
-Inspired from that, we propose a pilot model-based adversarial sensing result generation method.
+Our design intuition has two main components: (i) Unlike complicated data representation (e.g., image and voice data), signal strength data provides straightforward information: a larger value more likely indicates that a channel is occupied and a smaller value indicates otherwise.
+Therefore, searching is biased towards one direction in Eq. \eqref{Eq:Opt}. (ii) Transferability in machine learning indicates that if we can find adversarial examples of one sub-model, we can transfer it to other sub-models.